jeniok12/golang-tdd-example/README.md

 ```

 This test file needs a bit of explanation.
 1. I use `quotes_test` DB for tests.
-In order to be able freely truncate all the tables before each test and run clean.
+In order to be able to freely truncate all the tables before each test and run clean.
-2. The use of `*testing.M`: TestMain gives us more control on how the test of this package are running.
+2. The use of `*testing.M`: TestMain gives us more control over how the tests of this package are running.
 Here we use it to run a setup.
 It runs once before all of the tests in this package.
 2. We test `recipient.Persistence` without mocking its dependency (DB).
-Unfortunatly, we don't use an ORM here, and even if we did, it is difficult not to use custom sql scripts that are passed as string to different DB methods.
-This sql scripts is not compiled, means that error are avaliable only in run time.
+Unfortunately, we don't use an ORM here, and even if we did, it is difficult not to use custom SQL scripts that are passed as a string to different DB methods.
+This SQL script is not compiled, means that errors are available only in run time.
 Our tests provide such a runtime.
-3. Use `require` package after a cleanup and setup. `require` (in contrast to `assert`) packege stops the test run if the condition wasn't met.
-Here it makes sence, if I wasn't able to setup or clean last run data, there is not point to run following tests.
+3. Use `require` package after a cleanup and setup. `require` (in contrast to `assert`) package stops the test run if the condition wasn't met.
+Here it makes sense, if I wasn't able to set up or clean last run data, there is no point to run the following tests.

 Let's run the tests:
 ```console